Author's Warning: the next few chapters will feel fairly uncomfortable as I run through a major development arc.

 Sylviane nodded along as Lady Anne finished her brief tactical summary at the projection table.

 Anne was the Knight Preceptor and Mother Abbess who once raised Edith.
-Now, she served as the saint's chief-of-staff and commanded the Sword Lily battalion.
+Now, she served as the saint's chief-of-staff and commanded the Steel Lily battalion.
 She wore leather brigandine over her traditional nun's habit -- a tunic in black and white that concealed much of her lean one-sixty-eight (5'6") figure.
 Her wrinkled, stern countenance seemed in her mid-forties, with an appearance that would have been homely had it not been for her deep-emerald gaze.
 Her long, candy-apple-red hair lay obscured under a black veil, with a white cross decorating it behind her head as the symbol of the Order of the Knight-Healers of Saint Joan, or better known as the Knight Hospitallers.

 "Do we have a count on our casualties yet?" asked the Princess.

-"The tally is still coming in, Your Highness, although many units will need to have their command structure rebuilt before we could even begin to accurately assess their losses," the Mother Abbess grimaced.
+"The tally is still coming in, Your Highness, although many units will need to have their command structure rebuilt before we could accurately assess their losses," the Mother Abbess grimaced.
 "Twenty-seven battalions have lost almost their entire combat strength, and many others were so badly mauled they need reorganization before they can even fight again.
 My initial estimates are around eighteen to twenty-four thousand irrecoverable losses."

 Sylviane could feel her knuckles tighten as she leaned into the projection table.
 Her eyes fixated themselves on the Lotharin unit markers by the river as she pictured the endless columns of missing men those numbers failed to represent.